HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    second item of "Before you start" says.
 They describe the geometry, not the trial, so they are identical across a session: the static geometry is rebuilt at every trial from the same topography and comes out the same.

+``alpha_obs_closure_catchment`` and ``frac_obs_outside_catchment``
+   The same ratio on the support the criterion actually scores, and the share of the mapped cells that sit outside the delineated catchment.
+Outside the catchment the mesh is a buffer: nothing there is required to descend into the network, so a linework wider than the catchment inflates the closure of ``alpha_obs_closure`` without adding to its numerator.
+On the Nancon 55 per cent of the mapped cells are out, and the two ratios read 0.306 and 0.693.
+   **Read the catchment one to judge the agreement**, and the whole-mesh one only to see how much linework the criterion carries beyond the basin.
+A run whose ``reference`` network is already clipped, which is what the data pipeline persists, has the two agree.

 ``frac_unreachable_so`` and ``frac_unreachable_os``
    The share of each support whose descent ends without meeting its target.